vermont42/CatBreedsPL/README.md

 # CatBreedsPL
-This app provides access to information about various cat breeds.
+This app, implemented using programmatic layout, provides access to information about various cat breeds.

-The "PL" in this app's name refers to use of programmatic layout for all UI.